The Greenest Office In The World? | Nordea

 Biophilic.
 Natural working space.
 This trend is slowly but effectively changing offices.
-Before Amazon opened their own botanical garden inside their office building in Seattle, we created an architectural concept based on greenery for the headquarters of our client in Gdynia.
+Before Amazon opened the botanical garden inside their office building in Seattle, we created an architectural concept based on greenery for our client’s headquarters in Gdynia.
 A concept for a real work space, one which is probably the greenest office in the world.

 Nature inspires us, stimulates our senses, and motivates us to act or to calm down.
 The uniqueness of the natural environment lies in its freedom and harmony, which then influence our mental comfort.
 Could the environment in which we work be like this?